CS-433/ml-project-2-stroke-lesions-squad/README.md

 - config.py : here you can modify all the important hyperparameters and the different data paths

-- utils.py : file for for practical functions : computing the metrics, saving images, resizing and organizing the data loading the function load_checkpoint can be used to load a pretrained model
+- utils.py : file for practical functions (computing the metrics, saving images, resizing) and for organizing the data loading the function load_checkpoint can be used to load a pretrained model

 - Loss.py :  loss function used in the training, the default set for the combined loss is 0.25 dice score + 0.75 BCE